 Ducks do not do well in small spaces.
 Besides needing plenty of space to properly forage, they can easily turn a small pen into a mud pit.
 They do a lot of splashing when swimming, so don’t be surprised if half of the water from the pool ends up on the ground around it.
 Their poop is also very watery, which adds to the ground saturation.
 Bedding may only be a short term solution.
 Mulch, straw and shavings will actually prevent the ground from drying out and can make for a very smelly mess.
 If used, bedding would need to be raked up and replaced regularly.

-Ducks can be a really enjoyable addition to the homestead.
+Raising ducks can be an enjoyable solution for the homestead.
 Their needs are fairly simple and the rewards are numerous.
 They are friendly pets, economical eaters and many breeds can be used for both eggs and meat.
 They are also beautiful and relatively free of disease.
-So, next time you see a few cute, fuzzy ducklings available for sale, consider adding a few to your backyard flock.
+So, next time you see a few cute, fuzzy ducklings available for sale, consider adding a them to your backyard flock.
 You’ll be surprised how quickly you get attached.

 Shared on the Homestead Blog Hop